 Developer: Empyrean rnrnPlatforms: PC, PS4, Xbox One

-Of all the games on this list, Kenshi is the most different from Dwarf Fortress while still sharing a few similarities.
-To start with, it’s a third-person RPG set in a sandbox-style open-world that encourages you to make decisions for yourself.
+Of all the games on this list, Kenshi is the most distinctive from Dwarf Fortress while still sharing a few similarities.
+To start with, it’s a third-person RPG set in a vast sandbox-style open-world that encourages you to make decisions for yourself.

 This could mean becoming a nomad who travels from place to place in search of sustenance or establishing a town with its own defenses and laws.